 sudo add-apt-repository ppa:onli/simdock sudo apt-get update sudo apt-get install simdock

-If you are looking for the finest taskbar with high functionality, then this is the right place for you.
-With the compacted, eye-watering design and the easy configuration method, it stands for itself.
-Having those features enables you can see that it has a satisfactory amount of drives.
+If you are looking for the finest taskbar with high functionality, this is the right place.
+The compacted, eye-watering design and the easy configuration method stand for themselves.
+Having those features lets, you see that it has a satisfactory number of drives.

-If you want to modify your XFCE desktop to make it more creative, then this taskbar will help you a lot.
-However, manual setting up of the DockBarX panel in XFCE is slightly delicate.
+If you want to modify your XFCE desktop to make it more creative, this taskbar will greatly help you.
+However, the manual setup of the DockBarX panel in XFCE is slightly delicate.
 But it is absolutely worth spending some while.
 It offers a lot of progressive features, which are not offered in the default panel.
 You need to customize it as per your requirement.

 Feature of DockBarx